-Brigitte Bardot & the Scandal That Made St Tropez Famous
+Brigitte Bardot & the Scandal That Made Saint-Tropez Famous

 “The most beautiful woman in the world” may have chosen to leave the limelight in 1973, at the peak of her fame and beauty, to dedicate her life to animals, yet Brigitte Bardot has never ceased to be an iconic figure on the French Riviera.

 Unlike other screen goddesses of the time such as Gina Lollobrigida and Sophia Loren, Brigitte Bardot was not a working-class lass.
 She came from a very bourgeois, pious Catholic family, living in a seven-bedroom apartment in the plush 16th arrondissement of Paris, not far from the Eiffel Tower.

 Having studied ballet for three years from the age of 13 at the Paris Conservatory (her fellow dance mate, Leslie Caron, would later be picked up by Gene Kelly to star alongside him in the Technicolor masterpiece An American in Paris), she developed the elegant poise and gait which would soon fascinate the world.

 In March 1950, at age 15, Brigitte Bardot appeared on the cover of Elle magazine, and the Earth’s axis shifted.
 Here was the epitome of grace and style.
 She was demure, she was a Catholic, she was all curves, and yet her body was toned and strong; an athlete’s build sculpted by intense sessions of entrechats.
 She wore uncorseted cotton dresses with no elaborate lining and bright-coloured pattern bikinis.